Essential dimension and pro-finite group schemes: Finite type essential dimension

 \section{Finite type essential dimension}

-Observe that if $G$ is a group scheme of finite type over $k$ and $L/k$ is an extension, every $G$-torsor over $L$ is defined over a finitely generated extension of $k$.
-If $G$ is not of finite type, extensions which are not finitely generated make a difference.

-In fact, all the proofs of \autoref{infsect} are based on \autoref{killer}, where we construct a single torsor of infinite essential dimension.
+The results of \autoref{infsect} are based on \autoref{killer}, where we construct a single torsor of infinite essential dimension.
 Observe that the proof of \autoref{killer} does \emph{not} adapt to the construction of torsors with finite and arbitrarily large essential dimension: we really use the "gap" between finite and infinite.
+Moreover, in order to apply \autoref{killer} in the proof of \autoref{crit}, we need to pass to the algebraic closure of the base field, thus "killing" the Galois structure of $G(\bar{k})$.

-Then we define finite type essential dimension by focusing only on finitely generated extension, thus avoiding this pathology.
+We define finite type essential dimension by focusing only on finitely generated extension.
+This has the advantages of avoiding the pathology of \autoref{killer} and preserving the arithmetic structure of the group.

 \begin{definition} Let ${\rm F}:\fld_{k}\to {\rm Set}$ be a functor from the category of extensions of $k$ to ${\rm Set}$.
 The \emph{finite type essential dimension} $\fed_{k}\rm{F}$ is the supremum of the essential dimensions $\ed_{k}(\alpha)$ where $\alpha$ varies among objects $\alpha\in {\rm F}(L)$ with $L$ a finitely generated extension of $k$. \end{definition}